plizkinzmey/remote-transmission-client-go/docs/user-guide.md

 To start or stop torrents:

-1. Select one or more torrents in the list by clicking on them (hold Ctrl or Cmd to select multiple)
+1. Select one or more torrents in the list by clicking their checkboxes
-2. Right-click and select "Start" or "Stop" from the context menu
-3. Alternatively, use the start and stop buttons in the toolbar
+2. Use the start (play) or stop (pause) buttons in the header
+3. Alternatively, you can use the start/stop button on individual torrent cards

 ### Removing Torrents

 To remove torrents:

-1. Select one or more torrents in the list
+1. Select one or more torrents in the list by clicking their checkboxes
-2. Right-click and select "Remove" from the context menu
+2. Click the delete button in the header
 3. Choose whether to also delete the downloaded files
 4. Confirm your choice

+You can also remove a single torrent by clicking the trash icon on its card.

 ### Limiting Download Speed

 To enable slow mode for specific torrents:

 1. Select one or more torrents in the list
-2. Right-click and select "Enable Slow Mode" from the context menu
-3. The selected torrents will now use the speed limit defined in your settings
+2. Click the snail icon in the header to toggle slow mode
+3. You can also toggle slow mode for a single torrent by clicking the snail icon on its card

 ## Application Settings